Table of Contents

 You can find your click through rate results in your website’s analytics reports, and the formula is simply the ratio of ad clicks to total impressions.
 If your ad is seen 100 times and two people click on it, then your click through rate would be 2%.
 The click through rate is one of many key tools used to measure marketing efforts, and you can use it to assess your social media and email marketing campaigns as well.

-After you discover your click through rate, you will immediately wonder if it measures up to your marketing goals.
+After you discover your click-through rate, you will immediately wonder if it measures up to your marketing goals.
 What constitutes a “good” click through rate?
 The answer differs according to the industry.
-Click through rates for law firm websites will look different than click through rates for companies in other fields of business.
+A click-through rate for law firm websites will look different than click through rates for companies in other fields of business.
 A CTR of 2% or more is considered good, and the legal industry averages around 4.5% when using Google AdWords.
 Generally, a higher CTR is preferable, but higher is not always better.
 Some keywords can initiate many clicks, but without resulting leads or business.
 In these cases, more clicks equals more money wasted, since you pay for each of those clicks.
 The best click rate uses targeted keywords and quality ads that result in new clients.

 Your CTR is a tool that can help you understand your target audience and gain an edge past competitors in the legal field.
 Your click through rate matters for a variety of reasons, and when you examine your CTR, here are some ways the data can assist your marketing efforts: